 Costs and Risks to Communities from Wildfires Growing Rapidly

-The deadly and costly 2017 U.S. wildfire season shows that two trends that are on a collision course: cities are growing in population and expanse while wildfires are increasing in size and frequency, resulting in more communities being affected by wildfire.
+The deadly and costly 2017 U.S. wildfire season shows that two trends are on a collision course: cities are growing in population and expanse while wildfires are increasing in size and frequency, resulting in more communities being affected by wildfire.

-This year was the most expensive on record for federal firefighting costs, surpassing $2 billion and causing billions more in damages, destroying thousands of homes, and causing crises in several state budgets.
+The 2017 wildfire year was the most expensive on record for federal firefighting costs, surpassing $2 billion and causing billions more in damages, destroying thousands of homes, and causing crises in several state budgets.

 CPAW: Communities Reduce Wildfire Risk Through Land Use Planning